drdnar/eZDisasm/eZDisasm/readme.txt

     Pause when done
  -r <address>, --from <address>
     Start disassembly range at <address>
-    If -b is set, this is relative to base address
  -R <address>, --to <address>
     Stop disassembly range at <address>
-    If -b is set, this is relative to base address
  -s, --pad-tabs
     Use tabs for column alignment instead of spaces -t, --no-align